What is the purpose of the reports?

 What did we find?

-- Beneficiary demand remains heightened with 44% of respondents reporting an increase in beneficiaries in the past six months.
+- Beneficiary demand for support increased for the majority (54%) of respondents over the past six months.

-- Mental and physical health was the critical service area to report the highest levels of ‘significant impact’ from the pandemic.
+- Mental health support was the critical service area experiencing the highest level of ‘significant impact’ over the past six months.

-- Overall, 60% of respondents reported a decrease in income, and only 18% reported an increase.
+- Overall, 46% of respondents reported a decrease in income, and 41% reported an increase.

 - Overall, 53% of respondents reported a decrease in expenditure, whilst 33% reported an increase.